halfrost/vue-objccn/README.md

 ## 🔨 How to build

-Due to Objc china website is directly response html data, so I want to simulate the network request to return data, should build a server, write API return data.
+As the Objc china website is directly response html data, to simulate the network request to return data, I build a backend and write API to return data.

 I use Express framework to build a server, set up in the 8081 port, and write routing, the request will go to 8080, open the server will automatically open the background.